AyeshaEhsaan/AyeshaEhsaan/README.md

 - 👋 Hi, I’m @AyeshaEhsaan
-- 👀 I’m an AI undergraduate at FAST-NUCES
-- 🌱 I’m currently learning python and C++
-- 📫 gmail for contact: ayeshaaehsaan@gmail.com

 <!---
 AyeshaEhsaan/AyeshaEhsaan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.